TCL91/Projects/Power BI Projects/Data Professional Survey/README.md

 - [References](#references)

 ## About the Dataset
-- This dataset contains ???? data from different ???.
+- This dataset contains data about data professionals and their careers in data science.
-- There are 3??? observations and ?? features, with each row being a ???.
+- There are 630 observations and 28 features, with each row being a different person in data science.
-- After adding two features it now toals ??.
-- You can find the data publicly available here: ((https://docs.google.com/spreadsheets/d/1R_uaoZL18nRbqC_MULVne90h3SdRbAyn/edit?usp=sharing&ouid=116890999875311477003&rtpof=true&sd=true))
+- You can find the data publicly available here: ((https://github.com/AlexTheAnalyst/Power-BI/blob/main/Power%20BI%20-%20Final%20Project.xlsx))

 ## Notebook Navigation